Moon used a ‘Honey Trap’, a beautiful woman, to ensnare Sam Park’s very rich grandfather. Sam’s uncle explains what happened to the Choi family.

 This is what happened in January 1972 in a hospital room in Seoul: just before she died, Ms. Lee spoke into Rev. Suh’s ear.
 She said her belief in the Unification Church was a mistake.
 “Only those who believe in Jesus go to heaven.
 I too will believe in him and him only, and go to heaven.”

-However, at the death of Duk-sam Lee, his mother, the Unification Church again put out its tentacles to reach his father, Seong-mo Choi.
+However, at the death of Deuk-sam Lee, his mother, the Unification Church again put out its tentacles to reach his father, Seong-mo Choi.
 Soon-yeong Choi sighed and explained:

 Before my mother died, my father detested the Unification Church.
 However, he ended up marrying this woman.
-He fell for Unification Church ‘Honey trap’ ploy.”
+He fell for a Unification Church ‘honey trap’ ploy.”

-Seong-mo Choi’s father died of liver cancer in 1976.
-He and his second wife had a boy.
-The “Honey Trap” was in her 30s at the time.
+The obituary of Seong-mo Choi, the father of Soon-shil, Soon-wha and Soon-yeong Choi.
+(English translation here.)
+He died of liver cancer in 1976.
+He and his second wife [named in the second line from the left: 朴貞淑 = Park Cheong-sook] had a boy.
+The “honey trap,” Park Cheong-sook, was in her 30s at the time.
 Currently, she lives alone in Seoul and is estranged from her son.

 Unification Church “objections” and “opinions”